priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/SERVICE_BRIEF.md

 **Prepared:** [redacted-phone] | **Owner:** Priyanshu Kumar

 ## Summary
-- **Multiple, Evolving Failure Modes Documented:**
-  - The system suffers from recurring **unclean shutdowns** (Event ID **41**), including a confirmed **BSOD (`BugcheckCode 159`)**.
-  - Raw XML reports from the Windows Reliability Monitor confirm critical failures of **ASUS's Armoury Crate Service** and **NVIDIA's `NVDisplay.Container.exe`**.
-  - Video evidence documents the **live degradation of the dGPU in real-time**: moving from a detected but **unresponsive "zombie" state** (0% utilization) to a **complete hardware disconnection** from Device Manager, all without a system reboot.
+- **A complete service failure has been documented:**
+  - An initial, detailed report with technical logs proving a hardware fault was sent on Aug 16.
+  - The on-site technician dismissed this evidence, diagnosed a "software issue," and performed a failed Windows reinstall.
+  - A follow-up email from ASUS on Aug 18 revealed that a **"required part has been received,"** contradicting the on-site diagnosis and proving a lack of transparency with the customer.
+- This service failure is in response to a **systemic hardware fault**, proven by multiple BSODs (`BugcheckCode 159`), hard freezes, and the live, real-time degradation of the NVIDIA GPU from a non-responsive "zombie" state to a complete hardware disconnection.
-- **HWiNFO logs** confirm these failures occur under normal thermal conditions, ruling out overheating.
+- HWiNFO logs confirm all failures occur under normal thermal conditions, ruling out overheating.

-## Key Evidence (publicly available in this repository)
-- `reports/` — Contains the raw **XML Reliability Reports** for Aug 16, 17, and 18, providing a definitive log of critical failures.
-- `baseline/` — System identity, a full driver manifest, and power/battery health reports.
-- `evidence/runs/` — Raw `.evtx` logs and focused CSVs of the recurring critical crashes.
-- `Video_Evidence/` — Links to video proof of all documented failure modes.

 ## Interpretation
-The combination of BSODs, hard freezes, the live degradation of the GPU, and critical failures of both ASUS and NVIDIA software—all occurring under safe thermal conditions—overwhelmingly points to a systemic hardware fault with the motherboard.
+The evidence proves a catastrophic failure of not only the product's hardware but also of the company's entire diagnostic and service process.
+The internal diagnosis (requiring a part) and the on-site resolution (software reinstall) were contradictory, and the true nature of the fault was not communicated transparently.

 ## Objective
-The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring hardware fault and subsequent service failures.
+The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring hardware fault and a negligent service process.